moralesaugusto/Harmony-Mobile-CLI-Explorer/README.md

 # Harmony-Mobile-CLI-Explorer
-Interactive command-line client for the Check Point Harmony Mobile API with device caching, automatic token renewal, and full hard-coded endpoint navigation
+Interactive command-line client for the Check Point Harmony Mobile API with device caching, automatic token renewal, and hard-coded API navigation.

 This project assumes your are using US-based portals.
 So, change it accordingly to the correct server.
 Not all the APIs are implemented https://app.swaggerhub.com/apis-docs/Check-Point/harmony-mobile/1.0.0-oas7